lightning/bolts/03-transactions.md

 * a HTLC success transaction of 7000 - 3276 satoshis which spends this output

 The received HTLC of 800 satoshis is below 546 + 3276 and its amount would be added to the commitment transaction fee

+### Fee Payment

+Fees will be extracted from the funder's amount, or if that is insufficient, will use the entire amount of the funder's output.

+A node MAY fail the channel if the resulting fee rate is too low.

 # Keys